flypy/flypy/numbacore.rst

     - control over stack- vs gc-allocation

 User-defined types do not support inheritance, which is left to a runtime implementation.
-This means that the callees are static, and can be inlined (something we will exploit).
-Furthermore, even when not inlined the calls are less expensive than virtual calls.
+This means that the callees of call-sites are static, and can be called directly.
+This further means they can be inlined (something we will exploit).

-This means that we can write our runtime in this way.
-The compiler needs to support the following types natively:
+This means that we can even write the most performance-critical parts of our runtime in this way.
+The compiler needs to support the following types
+natively:

     - int
     - float
     - pointer
     - struct (with optional methods and properties)
+    - union
     - array (constant size)

 Anything else is written in the runtime: